-In July 2010, we filed a complaint in the Superior Court of the State of Delaware seeking declaratory and other relief from the majority of our excess insurance carriers concerning the future rights and obligations of MSA and our excess insurance carriers under various insurance policies.
+In July 2010, we filed a lawsuit in the Superior Court of the State of Delaware seeking declaratory and other relief from the majority of our excess insurance carriers concerning the future rights and obligations of MSA and our excess insurance carriers under various insurance policies.
 The reason for this insurance coverage action is to secure a comprehensive resolution of our rights under the insurance policies issued by our insurers.
+The case is currently in discovery.
+We have resolved our claims against certain of our insurance carriers on some of their policies through negotiated settlements.
+When settlement is reached, we dismiss the settling carrier from this action in Delaware.